gwu-cs-sysprog/lectures/05/02_exercises.md

 ### Task 1: Markdown Tree

-We'll simplify the output to print out markdown lists with either `D` or `F` for directories or files:
+We'll simplify the output to print out markdown lists with either `D` or `F` for directories or files.
+If we run the program in the `05` directory:

 ```
 $ ./t